 Natural Salmon Runs

 An overhaul of the current fisheries system in Washington is in order.
 I propose a push towards restoring the natural salmon runs through rivers and streams.
-Even the creation of new artificial streams in the Puget Sound and other coastal areas.
-This will be a long eight or so year process, but in the end, we can create a plethora of new profitable industries.
+Spawning channels like BC's weaver creek will be my weapon of choice to accomplish this.
+Marine ecology can't be regrown overnight.
+It will take several years to finish and reach full productivity, but in the end, we can create a plethora of new profitable industries.
 I also wish to change the restrictions on the sale of fish in a way to promote small businesses.
-Including but not limited to those of fishermen, restaurants, and distribution outlets.
-This will help to grow the middle class and not executives.
+Fishermen, restaurants, and distribution outlets will all benefit, not to mention the massive benefits to our environment.
+The objective is to grow the middle class and not executives.
 I also wish to partner with the native tribes that hold significant fishing rights.
-I want to involve the tribes because they benefit significantly from enlarged fish populations and can easily Make or break the whole operation.
-Spawning channels like BC's weaver creek will be my weapon of choice to accomplish this.
+Involving the tribes is wise because fishing is of great cultural and economic importance to the pacific coastal tribes.

 Photo of the "We want to live protest"